Weihua-Zhao97/Statistical_Aesthetics/README.md

 ## Future Work ##

 Planned pieces include:
-- Replicating Xu Wei (徐渭, CN, 1521-1593)'s *Peonies* with the combination of chord diagram and hierarchical edge bundling.
+- Replicating Xu Wei (徐渭, CN, 1521-1593, Ming Dynasty)'s *Peonies* with the combination of chord diagram and hierarchical edge bundling.
 - Replicating Claude Monet (FR, 1840-1926)'s *Water Lilies* with heatmaps.

 ## Contributing ##

-Suggestions for artistically significant paintings and thematically linked datasets are welcome!
+Suggestions and comments are welcome and appreciated.
+Stay tuned for more updates.